soraiareis/oca-java-8/src/main/java/_5_chapter/readme.md

 ### Defining Constructors
 - The first statement of every constructor is either a call to another constructor within the class, using this(), or a call to a constructor in the direct parent class, using super().
 - Like the `this()` command, the `super()` command may only be used as the first statement of the constructor.
+  - With this rule, a call to both `this()` and `super()` in the same constructor are not allowed since they both need to be the first statement.
 - If the parent class has more than one constructor, the child class may use any valid parent constructor.

 **Understanding Compiler Enhancements**